 In addition to the non-cancelable commitments included above, we have entered into contractual arrangements that obligate us to make payments to the contractual counterparties upon the occurrence of future events.
 In the normal course of operations, we have entered into license and other agreements and intend to continue to seek additional rights relating to compounds or technologies in connection with our discovery, manufacturing and development programs.
-Under the terms of the agreements, the Company may be required to pay future up-front fees, milestones and royalties on net sales of products originating from the licensed technologies.
+Under the terms of the agreements, we may be required to pay future up-front fees, milestones and royalties on net sales of products originating from the licensed technologies.
 We consider these potential obligations to be contingent and have summarized all significant arrangements below.

 We rely on research institutions, contract research organizations, clinical investigators and clinical material manufacturers.
-As of September 30, 2006, under the terms of our agreements, we are obligated to make future payments as services are provided of approximately \$30 million through 2008.
+As of September 30, 2011, under the terms of our agreements, we are obligated to make future payments as services are provided of approximately \$15.7 million through 2015.
 These agreements are terminable by us upon written notice.
-We are generally only liable for actual effort expended by the organizations at any point in time during the contract, subject to certain termination fees and penalties.
+We are generally only liable for actual effort expended by the organizations at any point in time during the contract through the notice period.

-We entered into a series of exclusive license agreements with the Regents of the University of California in March 1997 and October 1998.
-These agreements provide us with certain technology and related patent rights and materials related to ISS, TNF-alpha inhibitors, vaccines using DNA and immunoregulatory sequences.
-Under the terms of the agreements, we pay annual license or maintenance fees and will be required to pay milestones and royalties on net sales of products originating from the licensed technologies.
+Under the terms of our exclusive license agreements with the Regents of the University of California, as amended, for certain technology and related patent rights and materials, we pay annual license or maintenance fees and will be required to pay milestones and royalties on net sales of products originating from the licensed technologies, if any.